paulomanrique/hyper-shellect2/README.md

-# hyper-shellect
+# hyper-shellect2

-hyper-shellect is a small hyper plugin that lets you configure a menu of multiple shells that you can select from and switch between.
+hyper-shellect2 is a small hyper plugin that lets you configure a menu of multiple shells or SSH hosts, that you can select from and switch between.

-you can add and remove as many shells as your little heart desires, they're all stored in your `.hyper.js`
+You can add and remove as many shells as your little heart desires, they're all stored in your `.hyper.js`

 ## Preview

 ![hyper-shellect preview gif](hyper-shellect.gif)

 ## Install
-1. Run `hyper i hyper-shellect` or manually add `hyper-shellect` to your hyper plugins.
+1. Run `hyper i hyper-shellect2` or manually add `hyper-shellect2` to your hyper plugins.
 2. Add the shellect config to .hyper.js:
     ```
     shellect: {